San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined for 51.5 points -- this matchup's over/under -- just once this year.
+- San Jose State and its opponents have combined for 51.5 points -- this matchup's point total -- only once this season.

-- New Mexico State's games have gone over 51.5 points in three of five chances this season.
+- In 60% of New Mexico State's games this season (3/5), the teams combined to score more than Saturday's total of 51.5.

-- Saturday's total is 13.1 points higher than the combined 38.4 PPG average of the two teams.
+- The two teams combine to average 38.4 points per game, 13.1 less than the total in this contest.

 - Spartans games this season feature an average total of 60.1 points, a number 8.6 points higher than Saturday's over/under.